 - Number of free items or transactions

-- Proximity to your business.
-(Especially for businesses that need cash or coin orders often.
-Or businesses that need to deposit cash or coins.)
+- Proximity of a bank branch to your business, especially for businesses that often need cash or coin orders or businesses that need to deposit cash or coins

 What to know about minimums and fees

 It’s important to know the minimum balance requirements and fees.
 Try to find an account that doesn’t charge a monthly maintenance fee or one that has a fee that you can easily get waived.
-You may be able to waive some fees by staying above a certain balance.
+You may be able to waive some fees by maintaining a certain balance.
 Or there may be other ways to avoid a fee.
-For instance, Regions Bank waives the monthly service fee for those generating $500 or more in Regions Business checkcard and or business credit card purchases.
+For instance, Regions Bank waives the monthly service fee for those generating $500 or more in Regions Business CheckCard and or business credit card purchases.

 Business checking account FAQs